-Financial assets at amortised cost These assets are subsequently measured at amortised cost using the effective interest method.
-The amortised cost is reduced by impairment losses, if any.
+Financial assets at These assets are subsequently measured at amortised cost using the amortised cost effective interest method.
+The amortised cost is reduced by impairment losses.
 Interest income, foreign exchange gains and losses and impairment are recognised in profit or loss.
 Any gain or loss on derecognition is recognised in profit or loss.
-Financial assets at FVTPL These assets are subsequently measured at their fair value.
-Net gains and losses, including any interest or dividend income, are recognised in profit or loss.
-Net change in unrealised gains/losses on equity investments includes the accumulated gains/losses on realised equity investments as well, since the realised gain/losses are computed on the difference between weighted average cost of purchase and the selling price.